Same-day Filing

 How to Start an LLC

 In an ideal world, we could just have a business idea, form an LLC, and declare it to exist, and that’s all it should take.
 Unfortunately, there are fees to pay and requirements to meet before a business can be legally recognized by the government and get the benefits of limited liability.
 Some states have fewer requirements and lower costs, but California isn’t that simple.
-There are some of the expectations that come with forming an LLC in California, including drafting an operating agreement, understanding taxes, submitting an annual report, considering the option of a single member LLC, and ensuring asset protection for your business.
+There are some of the expectations that come with forming an LLC in California, including drafting an operating agreement, understanding taxes, submitting an annual report, considering the option of a single-member LLC, and ensuring asset protection for your business.

-What is an LLC?
+What Is an LLC?

 A Limited Liability Company (LLC) is a business entity structure that provides liability protection and tax advantages similar to a corporation.
 Forming one can help protect personal assets by separating them from those associated with the company.
-It’s a great option when forming a business if you’re looking for flexibility and tax benefits and it’s relatively simple to form compared to a corporation.
+It’s a great option when forming a business if you’re looking for flexibility and tax benefits, and it’s relatively simple to form compared to a corporation.

 Start Your Business

-How Much Does it Cost to Start an LLC?
+How Much Does It Cost to Start an LLC

 There are several costs to consider when starting an LLC.
 These costs vary from state to state.
-In every state you must pay an LLC filing fee that can cost as little as $40 to as much as $500.
+In every state, you must pay an LLC filing fee that can cost as little as $40 to as much as $500.
 Then on top of that, depending on the state there are fees that you must pay annually, biennially, or sometimes both.
 California is costly when compared to states like Wyoming.
 Your initial startup costs can be as much as $900.

 What Are LLC Expenses and Fees

 Forming an LLC will provide a benefit at some costs.
 Those costs generally include an initial filing fee for the articles of organization, an initial Statement of Information fee, and possibly a name reservation fee.
-Depending on if you need extra business licenses or certifications, that can add on to startup costs.
+Depending on if you need extra business licenses or certifications, that can add to startup costs.
 Annually you will also have to pay the $800 franchise tax unique to California, as well as Statement of Information updates biennially.
 If for some reason you need to update your Articles of Organization, there is an update charge.

 Starting Costs to Form an LLC in California